Brachyura: Fossil history

+Taxonomic history

+The group was originally described and named by the French zoologist Pierre André Latreille in 1802, in his contribution to Georges-Louis Leclerc, Comte de Buffon's multi-volume work Histoire Naturelle, Générale et Particulière des Crustacés et des Insectes.
+The name Brachyura comes from Ancient Greek βραχύς (brakhús), meaning "short", and οὐρά (ourá), meaning "tail".

+The Brachura are a complex and not well-understood group, and its taxonomy has been revised, for example by Ling and colleagues in 2014.
+They found that numerous groups formerly treated as superfamilies are not clades (they are instead paraphyletic or polyphyletic), requiring further phylogenetic analysis.

+External phylogeny

 The infraorder Brachyura belongs to the group Reptantia, which consists of the walking/crawling decapods (lobsters and crabs).
 Brachyura is the sister clade to the infraorder Anomura, which contains the hermit crabs and relatives.
 The cladogram below shows Brachyura's placement within the larger order Decapoda, from analysis by Wolfe et al., 2019.

+Internal phylogeny

 Brachyura is separated into several sections, with the basal Dromiacea diverging the earliest in the evolutionary history, around the Late Triassic or Early Jurassic.
 The group consisting of Raninoida and Cyclodorippoida split off next, during the Jurassic period.
 The remaining clade Eubrachyura then divided during the Cretaceous period into Heterotremata and Thoracotremata.

 A summary of the high-level internal relationships within Brachyura can be shown in the cladogram below:

 There is a no consensus on the relationships of the subsequent superfamilies and families.
 The proposed cladogram below is from analysis by Tsang et al, 2014:

-Classification

-The infraorder Brachyura contains approximately 7,000 species in 98 families, as many as the remainder of the Decapoda.
-The evolution of crabs is characterized by an increasingly robust body, and a reduction in the abdomen.
-Although many other groups have undergone similar processes, carcinisation is most advanced in crabs.
-The telson is no longer functional in crabs, and the uropods are absent, having probably evolved into small devices for holding the reduced abdomen tight against the sternum.